Lcariota/SWE_Project/Implementation/README.md

 # Perfect Paws Application

-Perfect Pets is the ultimate pet adoption app, providing a seamless and secure login experience.
+Perfect Pets is the ultimate pet adoption app, providing an easy and secure login experience.
 Discover a diverse range of adorable pets with personalized profiles, complete with photos and unique info about each pet.
-Add your favorites to the virtual shopping cart, and seamlessly navigate the adoption process.
-It's as easy as selecting your perfect companion, placing them in your cart, and completing the adoption journey with a few clicks.
+Add your favorites to the shopping cart, and seamlessly complete the adoption process.
+It's as easy as selecting your perfect companion, placing them in your cart, and completing the order and delivery information.
 Perfect Pets is your quick and easy path to finding the perfect pet.

 **Environment Requirments:**